-The present call seeks to support activities in the Dominican Republic under Strategic Directions 1, 2, 3, 4 and 5 of the ecosystem profile and national, regional and multi-country activities under Strategic Direction 5, involving Antigua & Barbuda, The Bahamas, Haiti, Jamaica, Saint Lucia, and St. Vincent & the Grenadines.
+The present call seeks to support activities under Strategic Directions 1, 2, 3, 4 and 5 of the ecosystem profile.

 Please refer to Table 1 below for guidance notes for the strategic directions and investment priorities eligible for support under this call.
 These guidance notes are not a substitute for a thorough review of the CEPF investment strategy and programmatic focus in Chapter 13 of the ecosystem profile and the logical framework for the CEPF Caribbean investment in Chapter 14.
-Applications for projects that directly contribute to the log frame indicators will be positively regarded.

-Site or conservation corridor-based activities under Strategic Directions 1, 2, 3 and 4 must take place in eligible geographies in the Dominican Republic.
-National, regional or multi-country capacity building and networking activities under Strategic Direction 5 can include groups and organizations from the Dominican Republic as well as Antigua & Barbuda, The Bahamas, Haiti, Jamaica, Saint Lucia, and St. Vincent & the Grenadines.
-While groups and organizations from Haiti can take part in regional multi-country activities under Strategic Direction 5, no activities can be implemented in Haiti under this call.
-Organizations targeted under Strategic Direction 5 capacity-building activities must be engaged in conservation activities in a CEPF priority KBA.
+Site or conservation corridor-based activities under Strategic Directions 1, 2, 3 and 4 must take place in eligible geographies in Antigua & Barbuda, The Bahamas, Jamaica, Saint Lucia, and St. Vincent & the Grenadines.
+National, regional or multi-country capacity building and networking activities under Strategic Direction 5 can include groups and organisations from any or all of the previously listed countries and the Dominican Republic and Haiti.
+While activities can take place in the Dominican Republic, no activities can be implemented in Haiti under this call.
+Organisations targeted under Strategic Direction 5 capacity building activities must be engaged in conservation activities in a CEPF priority KBA.